JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkwasm-protocol/Deposit.md

 }
 ```

 The above code will set the transaction state to `in-progress`, then convert the amount from wei to ether, and then call the `deposit` function in the zkWasm Rollup Application to process the deposit.
 After the deposit is successful, the function will set the transaction state to `completed`.
-Howerver, if the deposit is failed, the status of the transaction will not be updated as `completed` and maintain as `in-progress`.
+However, if the deposit fails, the status of the transaction will not be updated to `completed` and will remain as `in-progress`.

 !!!info "Admin Setup"
     The `deposit` function is a function in the zkWasm Rollup Application, which is only callable by the admin.
 You will need to setup the admin key as `SERVER_ADMIN_KEY` in the `.env` file first before you can call the `deposit` function.
 Also, as a kind of "player", you will need to install the admin into the zkWasm Rollup Application by calling the `installPlayer` function: